OverdueWeevil2-Org/DOSBox-Emulator/.github/ISSUE_TEMPLATE/game-request.md

 Type your favorite game description.

 **ZIP or JsDos archive**
 Upload ZIP or JsDos archive.
-(You can upload JsDos archive from websites like [Dropbox](//dropbox.com).)